IBM/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 > I got to know that you are a massive <b>Nike fan</b>, Do you want me to guide you to a <b>nearby Nike store</b> that has got new collections?

-**NOTE: This feature is just to showcase the capabilities of watson services and is not currently implemented in the code pattern.**
+**NOTE: This feature is just to showcase the capabilities of watson services and is not currently implemented in the code pattern.
+You can modify as per your requirements.**

 4. Asuming user wants to do something else user has to reply with no thanks.